-5. Guarantor hereby agrees that its obligations under this guarantee shall be unconditional, irrespective of the validity, regularity, or enforceability of the Agreement with respect to Affiliate, the absence of any action to enforce Affiliate's obligations under the Agreement, any waiver or consent by Counterparty with respect to any provisions thereof, including without limitation, renewal, compromise, extension, acceleration or other changes in the time of payment of or any changes in the terms of the obligations guaranteed hereby, or any part thereof, or any changes or modifications to the terms of the Agreement, or any other circumstances which might otherwise constitute a legal or equitable discharge or defense of Guarantor, except payment.
+5. Guarantor hereby agrees that its obligations under this guarantee shall be unconditional, irrespective of the validity, regularity, or enforceability of the Agreement with respect to Affiliate, the absence of any action to enforce Affiliate's obligations under the Agreement, any waiver or consent by Counterparty with respect to any provisions thereof, including without limitation, renewal, compromise, extension, acceleration or other changes in the time of payment of or any changes in the terms of the obligations guaranteed hereby, or any part thereof, or any changes or modifications to the terms of the Agreement, or any other circumstances which might otherwise constitute a legal or equitable discharge or defense of Guarantor, except payment, to which Guarantor hereby consents.
 This guarantee is intended to be a guarantee of payment and not a guarantee of collection.

 6. Guarantor hereby represents and warrants that (i) it is a corporation duly organized and validly existing under the laws of the State of Delaware and has the corporate power and authority to execute, deliver and carry out the terms and provisions of this guarantee; (ii) this guarantee constitutes the legally valid and binding obligation of Guarantor, enforceable against Guarantor in accordance with its terms, except as enforcement may be limited by applicable bankruptcy, insolvency, reorganization, moratorium, or other similar laws or equitable principles relating to or limiting creditor's rights generally; and (iii) no authorization, approval, consent or order of, or registration or filing with, any court or other governmental body having jurisdiction over Guarantor is required on the part of Guarantor for the execution and delivery of this guarantee.

-7. (a) This guarantee shall expire on ________________, unless terminated earlier under (b); and (b) Guarantor may terminate this guarantee at any time prior to expiration by the Guarantor's sending Counterparty a written notice of such termination in accordance with this guarantee.
-No such termination under foregoing clause (b)- shall be effective until five (5) business days after receipt by Counterparty of such termination notice.
+7. (a) This guarantee shall expire on [through one year from the date hereof - ?]________________, unless terminated earlier under (b); and (b) Guarantor may terminate this guarantee at any time prior to expiration by the Guarantor's sending Counterparty a written notice of such termination in accordance with this guarantee.
+No such termination under the foregoing clause (b)- shall be effective until five (5) Business Days after receipt by Counterparty of such termination notice.
 However, this guarantee shall continue in full force and effect with respect to any obligations of the Affiliate under the Agreement entered into prior to the effectiveness of such termination and any such termination notice shall not release the Guarantor from any obligation to Counterparty under this guarantee which may exist at such time.

 8. All notices and communications to Counterparty respective of this guarantee, until Guarantor is notified to the contrary in writing, shall be sent by facsimile or couriered to Counterparty at: